rafasoyyo/Button-Loader/README.md

 ### Configuration options

-The button loader is fully configurable fron html attributes.
+The button loader is fully configurable from html attributes.
 Below you can see the list of configurable options:

 ```
 btn-loader  						// Required to include the directive